McGill Pain Index / Scale for CRPS

 - Wong, C.A.
 (2010) ‘Advances in labor analgesia,’ Int J Womens Health.
 2009.
 Vol 1. pp 139-154.
 Available from: <http://openi.nlm.nih.gov/detailedresult.php?img=2971706_ijwh-1-139f1&req=4>

-The McGill pain scale / index is an important part of chronic pain evaluation and it is a good way of showing sufferers and their families, friends and loved ones that not only does CRPS exist but is an extremely painful chronic pain condition.
+The McGill pain scale / index for CRPS is an important part of chronic or persistent pain evaluation as well as evaluating Complex Regional Pain Syndrome.
+The McGill Pain Index is also a good way of showing those living with CRPS and their families, friends and loved ones that not only does CRPS exist but is an extremely painful chronic pain condition.